dnlzrgz/knight/README.md

 ```

 ## How to use
-For the moment the only thing you can do is to press `r` to reset the knight position and with it the rest of the chessboard.
+Click on the desired position to move the knight around the chessboard.
+If you want a random position, press `r` or `spacebar`.